MarkBennett/deno-node-compat/readme.md

 ## Using packages from npm

-Use `npm` packages is easy!
+Using `npm` packages is easy!

-Just import packages using the `npm` schema and you're good to go!
+Just import packages using the `npm:` url schema and you're good to go!
 Never type `npm install --save` again!

 ```ts
 import ?? from "npm:<package-name>[@<version-requirement>]";
 ```

-They are downloaded the first time you import them and cached across the system.
+Packages are downloaded the first time you import them and cached across the system.

 ---